 UNESCO Global Geoparks are special areas where the geological heritage, or geodiversity, is of international importance.
-Thus Geoparks are interesting to implement results of scientific research in the field of geoconservation, tourism and sustainable local development.
+Thus Geoparks are interested in applying the results of scientific research in the fields of geo-conservation, tourism and sustainable local development.

 UNESCO Global Geoparks are encouraged to work with academic and research institutions to engage in active scientific research in the Earth Sciences, and other disciplines as appropriate, to advance our knowledge about the Earth and its processes.